lndecastro/AI4EL/tempBook5/Class1_Understanding_AI.md

 Now that you understand what AI is, let us look at the specific tools you will be working with throughout this program.

 :::{note}
 Many of the tasks that we are going to discuss here can be performed by specialized GenAI tools.
-Despite that, our program choice was to show you how to do the same tasks using general-purpose AI models.
+Despite that, our program choice was to show you how to do the same tasks using general-purpose AI models, whenever it is possible.
 This will give you the knowledge and skills necessary to learn how to use AI independently of specialized AI tools.
 :::

 ### 2.1 The AI Tool Landscape